 By thinking logically and asking yourself which box each of your items fit in you’ll start to sort fast and enjoy doing it.
 Also, having a system makes sorting a scary amount of stuff, easy!

 Taking the first step is the hardest.
-So once you’ve decided to downsize you’ve taken the first step.
+So, once you’ve decided when is the right time to downsize, you’ve taken the first step.

 Throughout the downsizing process remember why you’re doing this.
 Keeping your goal in mind and at the heart of every decision will make the process easier.